 In the 2019-20 season, Aryeh Nussbaum Cohen returns to Houston Grand Opera as David in Barrie Kosky’s heralded production of Handel’s Saul.
-Additional highlights of the season include the roles of Tamerlano in Vivaldi’s Bajazet with Portland Opera and Goffredo in a new production of Handel’s Rinaldo at the Glimmerglass Festival.
-On the concert stage, he makes his French debut at the Chateau de Versailles in works by Pergolesi and Vivaldi, and he is heard in Handel’s Messiah with the San Francisco Symphony and Saint Paul Chamber Orchestra, Bernstein’s Chichester Psalms with the Buffalo Philharmonic, and in the thematic programs ‘Orphean Enchantments’ with American Bach Soloists.
+Additional highlights of the season were to include the roles of Tamerlano in Vivaldi’s Bajazet with Portland Opera and Goffredo in a new production of Handel’s Rinaldo at the Glimmerglass Festival.
+On the concert stage, he was scheduled to make his French debut at the Chateau de Versailles in works by Pergolesi and Vivaldi, and he was heard in Handel’s Messiah with the San Francisco Symphony and Saint Paul Chamber Orchestra, Bernstein’s Chichester Psalms with the Buffalo Philharmonic, and in the thematic program ‘Orphean Enchantments’ with American Bach Soloists.
 He was also scheduled to join Ars Lyrica Houston for ‘Bach Goes Greek’.

 The New York City native became the first countertenor in the history of the Houston Grand Opera Studio during the 2017-18 season.
 His performances for the company included the roles of Nireno in Handel’s Giulio Cesare and Second Maid in Strauss' Elektra, both under the baton of Music Director Patrick Summers.
 He made his Cincinnati Opera debut as Ottone in a new production by Zack Winokur of Monteverdi’s L’incoronazione di Poppea, conducted by Gary Thor Wedow, and appeared in concert programs of Bach and Handel with the American Bach Soloists and with Ars Lyrica Houston.